sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 # The Testing Pyramid

-In previous chapters we studied different techniques to derive test cases for requirements with single responsibilities (tested via specification-based techniques) and source code that could fit into a single unit/class (tested via structural techniques).
+In previous chapters, we studied different techniques to derive test cases for requirements with single responsibilities (tested via specification-based techniques) and source code that could fit into a single unit/class (tested via structural techniques).

 A large software system, however, is composed of many units and responsibilities.

-In this chapter we are going to discuss the different **test levels** (i.e., unit, integration, and system), their advantages and disadvantages, and the trade-offs that a tester has to make in real-world testing.
+In this chapter, we are going to discuss the different **test levels** (i.e., unit, integration, and system), their advantages and disadvantages, and the trade-offs that a tester has to make in real-world testing.

 ## Unit testing